Azure/azure-webjobs-sdk-extensions/README.md

 ###WebHooks###

 A WebHook trigger that allows you to write job functions that can be invoked by HTTP requests.
+This extension lives in the **Microsoft.Azure.WebJobs.Extensions.WebHooks** package.
 Here's an example job function that will be invoked whenever an issue in a source GitHub repo is created or modified:

 ```csharp
 public static void GitHub([WebHookTrigger] string body, TraceWriter trace)